dynatrace-ace-services/slo-simply-smarter/README.md

  1- Deploy or update SLOs and Dashboards (export Deploy=`ALL` - default value )
  2- Mapping SLO with Dashboards  (export Deploy=`SLO`, no dashboard updating )

+ You can use this script if you want install `SLO Simply Smarter` or if you want to upate it.
+ Have a look to the update [here](https://github.com/JLLormeau/dynatrace_template_fr#readme)

     git clone https://github.com/dynatrace-ace-services/slo-simply-smarter
     cd slo-simply-smarter